mkenniston/chronian/docs/design.md

 ## Clocks Distinct from Date-Times

 Most existing temporal libraries have something like "MyLib.now()" to read the current time.
 No, no, no!
-A clock is not a data type or a data object, it's an interface to a piece of hardware that *returns* a data object.
+A clock is not a data type or a data object; it's an interface to a piece of hardware that *returns* a data object.
 Furthermore, if you make it easy to inject or mock a clock for your automated unit tests, your life will get ever so much easier -- and your code will more clearly state what it's actually doing.
 Clocks in **chronian** remain distinct from all the data types, although they are *aware* of the data types.

 This is also one specific case of **chronian** eschewing class methods.